Natural Energy Laboratory of Hawaii Authority

-The Natural Energy Laboratory of Hawaii Authority (NELHA) administers the Hawaii Ocean Science and Technology Park (HOST Park).
+The Natural Energy Laboratory of Hawaii Authority (NELHA) administers the Hawaii Ocean Science and Technology Park (HOST Park) in the U.S. state of Hawaii.
 NELHA was founded in 1974.
 At 870 acre, HOST Park is a state-subsidized industrial park for incubator and marginal commercial ventures.
 Part of the subsidy is provided by writing off tenant debt.NELHA also administers a small site, 4 acre, in Puna on the eastern side of the Island of Hawaii for geothermal research.

 The original mission was for research into the uses of deep ocean water in ocean thermal energy conversion (OTEC) renewable energy production and in aquaculture.
 It later added research into sustainable uses of natural energy sources such as solar energy.

 Its administration offices are located in the HOST Park Keahole Point in the North Kona District.